 Here is a video on setting up an ideal workspace:

 If you have an area set up that is just for you—a space that makes you feel good—it will offer inspiration.
 You can have colors that make you feel good, plants, and any items that are conducive to your creativity.

 Leaving things to chance is never a good idea if you want to be able to predict future outcomes.

 Setting time in your schedule is crucial to getting your book written.
 If you don’t have a writing mentor/coach to answer to, you should be your own boss and answer to yourself.

-You can base how much writing you are able to put into your book, whether a week, month or what ever makes sense to you, by these two types of time:
+You can base how much writing time you are able to put into your book, whether daily, weekly, monthly or whatever makes sense to you, by these two types of time:

 Make a list of activities you do that are not essential to survival.
-These can be shopping for non-essential goods, watching Netflix, social media posting and chatting, to name a few.
+These can be shopping for non-essential goods, watching Netflix, social media posting and chatting with the neighbors, to name a few.

 It can even be things you really love, like painting or playing an instrument or hanging out with friends.
 If it doesn’t support life, it is up for consideration.

 Treat this time like it is ESSENTIAL.
-In actual fact, it is because this is not playtime.
-It is something that will improve the quality of your life and that of your family, your loved ones.
+In actual fact, it is, because this is not playtime.
+It is something that will improve the quality of your life and that of your family and loved ones.

 Make writing your book a routine.
 No matter how much or how little time you come up with, it is something.
 And you will complete your book if you stick with your schedule.
 You may even begin to find a little more time here and there to add to your writing schedule.